cicnavi/wp-aaieduhr-auth/readme.txt

 4. Visit 'Settings > WP AAI@EduHr Auth' and enter appropriate parameters.
 (You can always edit these later.)

 == Changelog ==
+= 0.1.0 =
+* Enable usage of newer versions of SimpleSAMLphp (v2.*)
+* PHP version requirement bumped from v5.6 to v7.4

 = 0.0.10 =
 * Fix wp_login action call so that it includes user instance